bobeu/nft-gated-dapp-dexHosting/README.md

 # Technology
-The smart contract is deployed on Celo alfajores (Celo testnet).
+The smart contract is deployed on Celo testnet - Alfajores.

 # Stack
 - Smart contract: